ethereum/EIPs/EIPS/eip-proxy_ownership_register.md

 I've considered potential negative security implications and cannot envisage any.
 The proxy record can only become operational when a nomination has been confirmed by a proxy address, both addresses therefore having provided signed proof.

-From a usability perspective the key risk is in users specifying the incorrect asset delivery address, though it is noted that this burden of accuracy is not different to that currently on the network.
+From a usability perspective the key risk is in users specifying the incorrect asset delivery address, though it is noted that this burden of accuracy is no different to that currently on the network.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).